 If you live in Nevada, you’re aware of the extreme weather conditions: intense sun, harsh winters, and blustery winds.
 You might not be mindful of how these conditions can affect your roof.
 In Nevada, there are a lot of high winds throughout the year, and these can cause damage to your roof (without storms or hail).
 When the winds are strong enough – around 50-90 mph – they can begin to uplift your shingles, rip apart materials, or drag debris onto your roof, leading to further damage.
 So with all this wind, how can you ensure your roof is maintained?
-First, let’s take a look at what high winds can do to your roof.
+First, let’s take a look at what high winds can do to your roof in sun blasted Nevada.

 In areas like Nevada, which experiences 45 mph or higher winds, there is additional wear and tear on your roof.
 Here are a few of the ways high storm winds could damage your roof: